The UEFA European Championship is underway.

-The delayed Euro 2020 tournament will see some of the best players from across the continent grace the international stage in a bid to be crowned the Kings of Europe.
+The delayed Euro 2020 tournament sees some of the best players from across the continent grace the international stage in a bid to be crowned the Kings of Europe.

 No less than 24 nations qualified for this summer's Euros which will see the top teams advance from the group stage to the knockout rounds in what promises to be a 30-day football festival.

-It all begins on Friday 11 June when Turkey and Italy do battle in Rome's Stadio Olimpico.
+It all began on Friday 11 June when Turkey and Italy battled it out in Rome's Stadio Olimpico.

-Here we take a look at the pre-tournament favourites, what chance the home nations have of lifting silverware on 11 July and the latest odds from the bookies as the big kickoff approaches.
+Here we take a look at the favourites, what chance the home nations have of lifting silverware on 11 July and the latest odds from the bookies as we approach the Round of 16.

 Who is favourite to win Euro 2020?